-We rely on customers in the internet industry for most of our revenues.
+We rely on customers in the internet industry for a significant portion of our revenues.

-We derived a majority of our revenues in 2019, 2020 and 2021 from customers in China's internet industry, including online media, e-commerce, live broadcasting, social networking, online gaming companies, portals, search engines, financial technology companies and cloud services providers.
+We derived a significant portion of our revenues in 2020, 2021 and 2022 from customers in China's internet industry, including online media, ecommerce, live broadcasting, social networking, online gaming companies, portals, search engines, financial technology companies, cloud service providers and local life service providers.
 The business models of some internet companies are relatively new and have not been well proven.
 Many internet companies base their business prospects on the continued growth of China's internet market, which may not happen as expected.